ZacharyPatten/Towel/README.md

  <summary><strong>How It Works</strong></summary>
 <p>

 You can break type safe-ness using generic types and runtime compilation, and you can store the runtime compilation in a delegate so the only overhead is the invocation of the delegate.
-Here is an en example for basic addition:
+Here is an example for basic addition:

 ```csharp
 public static T Add<T>(T a, T b)